neurodata/r-mgc/README.md

 ```
 require(devtools)
 install_github('neurodata/mgc', build_vignettes=TRUE)  # install MGC with the vignettes
-require(mgc)  # source the package now that it is set up
+require(MGC)  # source the package now that it is set up
-vignette("MGC Statistic", package="MGC")  # view one of the basic vignettes
+vignette("MGC", package="MGC")  # view one of the basic vignettes
 ```

 The package should take approximately 8 seconds with vignettes on a standard computer (4 cores @ 3.3 GHz/core, 16 GB RAM with internet at least 25 Mbps).